What is PDR? Paintless Dent Repair vs. Traditional Repair

 What is Paintless Dent Repair (PDR)?

-PDR is the “gentle fix” for dents.
-A professional uses specialized tools to carefully push and massage the dented metal back into its original shape.
-The key point is this: the paint is never touched.
+PDR is the “gentle fix.”
+A pro will use special tools to massage and push the dented metal back into shape.
+The big detail here: no paint is touched.

-That means no sanding, no fillers, and no repainting.
-Your car keeps its factory finish, which is a big deal if you care about resale value or just want the car to look as original as possible.
+So, that means no sanding, no fillers, and no painting.
+Your car maintains the factory finish.
+If resale value is important to you (or you just want the car to look as stock as possible) that’s a big plus.

 Hail damage